jordanplanders/cedar_util/README.md

 - HPC scripts for packaging and recovering calculations (`hpc/`)
 - local workflow tools for generating parameters and grouping runs (`local2/`)

-Analysis environments and CCM computations live in separate projects; `ccm_proj_tools` supplies the supporting infrastructure.
+Analysis environments and CCM computations live in separate projects; `cedar` supplies the supporting infrastructure.

 ---

 ## Installation

-`ccm_proj_tools` uses a `pyproject.toml` with minimal dependencies and a pinned fork of `pyEDM`:
+`cedar` uses a `pyproject.toml` with a minimal dependency set.
+One dependency—`pyEDM`—is installed from a project-specific fork and pinned to a specific commit for reproducibility.

+Install with:

 ```bash
 pip install .
 ```

-or for editable work:
+or for editable development:

 ```bash
 pip install -e .